akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey moved through the forms — guard, thrust, parry — his footwork neat as a scribe’s lettering, his ears a violent shade of red.
 He risked a glance toward the door.

-He saw her.
+He saw Beatrice. *She looks—*

+“Oh!”
 His stance faltered.
 The practice sword dipped.
-He straightened at once, jaw tightening, as if hoping she had not noticed the stumble.
+He straightened at once, jaw tightening, hoping she had not noticed the stumble.

 *Definitely noticed.*

-Their eyes met for the briefest heartbeat before she vanished behind the door like a startled wren, heart thudding.
+Their eyes met for the briefest heartbeat, before she vanished behind the door like a startled wren, heart thudding.

 *He tries things he is not good at*, she thought, pressing her palms to her cheeks. *And somehow looks both brave and ridiculous doing it.*